Delta neutral

-In finance, delta neutral describes a portfolio of related financial securities, in which the portfolio value remains unchanged when small changes occur in the value of the underlying security.
+In finance, delta neutral describes a portfolio of related financial securities, in which the portfolio value remains unchanged when small changes occur in the value of the underlying security (having zero delta).
 Such a portfolio typically contains options and their corresponding underlying securities such that positive and negative delta components offset, resulting in the portfolio's value being relatively insensitive to changes in the value of the underlying security.

-A related term, delta hedging is the process of setting or keeping the delta of a portfolio as close to zero as possible.
+A related term, delta hedging, is the process of setting or keeping a portfolio as close to delta-neutral as possible.
 In practice, maintaining a zero delta is very complex because there are risks associated with re-hedging on large movements in the underlying stock's price, and research indicates portfolios tend to have lower cash flows if re-hedged too frequently.
+Delta hedging may be accomplished by trading underlying securities of the portfolio.
+See Rational pricing § Delta hedging for details.